My broad research interests are examining personality in animals and understanding animal-human relationships.

 Now that scientific research has shown that dogs (and other non-human animals) have individual personalities, I’m interested in understanding more about animal personality, particularly within dogs.
 I am interested in examining the consistency of personality and if we can predict outcomes such as working dog certifications or dog/owner satisfaction from personality.

-I'm interested in learning about the dog/human relationship and how we influence dogs and how dogs influence us.
-Most of my current research is on working dogs.
+I'm also interested in learning about the dog/human relationship and how we influence dogs and how dogs influence us.
 I'm particularly interested in how humans influence dogs during their first year of life, which is a critical period in the dog's life.
 How do humans shape dogs behavior and personality?
 How might human interactions influence the success of working dogs?
-Personality is a particularly salient feature of working dog success, so it is important to understand how humans may influence the personality of the dogs they care for.

 I'm also interested in measurement and how to best measure dog personality and the human characteristics that are important in establishing effective relationships between dogs and humans.
 With more and more roles being created for dogs today, it is important to make sure we can understand which dogs are best suited for different types of working roles.